 Where the design community meets.

-Designer @ mySociety Joined about 6 years ago
+Designer @ mySociety Joined over 6 years ago

 Zarino hasn't posted any stories yet.

 I work in a coworking space.
 I enjoy the separation it gives me between home time and work time, and the 20 minute walk into work gives me time to think about stuff.
 And it guarantees that I’ll meet and talk to people throughout the day.

 If you pick a coworking space with set opening hours (eg: 9 to 6) that can help you avoid overworking too.

 A coworking space might feel like a huge expense, but it’s worth it if it makes you more productive, and helps you enforce a healthy work/life balance.